minouemmad/absorption-simulation/README.md

 4. **Optimize Fit**:
    - Repeat the process until the simulated spectra align with your experimental results.

 ---

 This tool is designed to streamline the process of optical simulation and experimental data fitting, making it an essential resource for researchers in material science and optics.

+*Note: Further optimizations are continually being implemented to enhance usability and ease of fitting.*